TosbackCgusBridge-Bot/CGUs-versions/Journeys/Privacy Policy.md

 **Terms of Use**
 Welcome to the Journeys Web Site ("Site").
-The Site reflects the family of brands including Journeys, Journeys Kidz and Shi by Journeys (collectively “Journeys”).Please review the following basic rules that govern your use of our Site (the "Agreement").
+The Site reflects the family of brands including Journeys, Journeys Kidz and Shi by Journeys (collectively “Journeys”).
+Please review the following basic rules that govern your use of our Site (the "Agreement").
 Please note that your use of our Site means that you agree to these rules.

-This Privacy Policy was lasted updated on: January 09, 2014.
+This Privacy Policy was lasted updated on: May 28, 2015.

 **Changes to Privacy Policy**
 We may from time to time change these rules.
 We will notify users of the Site of any changes by posting the revised policy reflecting them with a new effective date on this page.
 Your use of our Site following any such change means that you agree to the rules as changed.
 These rules--specifically including the "Customer Information Policy", "Use of Cookies", "Use of IP Addresses", and "Security" paragraphs below--apply to this website only and not to any other website or business activity of Genesco Inc. or any of its divisions, including Journeys, Journeys Kidz and/or Shi by Journeys.